 c/o ARM LtdCPC1, Capital Park, Fulbourn Road,

-* You'll get a support ticket number when you submit a package approval request.
+* You'll get a support ticket number when you submit an extension approval request.

-Once we are satisfied that your package meets requirements, you will be asked to submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information:
+Once we are satisfied that your extension meets requirements, you may be asked to submit a Pull Request to the pxt-microbit GitHub Repository to update the following files with your information: